bentoml/Yatai/docs/admin-guide.md

     By default Yatai server will create a `yatai` namespace on the Kuberentes cluster for managing all the user created bento deployments.
 User can configure this namespace value in the Yatai web UI.

-### Prerequisites:

-* *Ingress controller*:

-    Yatai uses ingress controller to facilitates access to deployments and canary deployments.

 ### Default dependency services installed:

 * *PostgreSQL*: